 Visiting the Cultural Quarter

-There are a number of different Southampton neighbourhoods, but few are as vibrant and lively as the cultural quarter around the Guildhall Square.
+There are a number of different Southampton neighbourhoods, but few are as vibrant and lively as the cultural quarter around Guildhall Square.
 This area is at the heart of Southampton’s live music scene, whilst also being the home of many fascinating museums and galleries.
 The John Hansard Gallery is a world-renowned space that hosts an array of contemporary visual art from artists including Michael Pinsky, Alec Finlay and more.

 Where to stay in Southampton’s Cultural Quarter…